nunof07/jquery-selector-cache/README.md

 <script src="jquery.selectorcache.js"></script>
 ```

+### Retrieving elements
-I tried to mimic [jQuery()](https://api.jquery.com/jQuery/)'s usage as much as possible.

-Use the q method to retrieve a jQuery object.
+The q method mimics [jQuery()](https://api.jquery.com/jQuery/)'s usage as much as possible.
+Use it to retrieve elements.

 If the object is in cache it will be retrieved directly, otherwise it will be saved to cache first.

 ```javascript
 // query elements and store them in cache